Benefit Payment Control Unit (BPCU)

 Send your Check/Money Order to:

 Please include your name and the last four numbers of your social security number on your check or money order.

-- The Labor Department offersyou the option of using your Visa, Master Card, American
+- The Labor Department offers you the option to

-Express, Discover, Debit Card, or E-Check at (Official Payments link).
-Please note: A
+American Express, Discover, Debit Card, or E-Check to make

 convenience fee will be charged by the service provider.
 You will be